JasonEWNL/jasonewnl.github.io/_posts/2020-08-10-compose-zhihu-daily-with-widgets-in-ios-14/2020-08-10-compose-zhihu-daily-with-widgets-in-ios-14.md

 - WidgetKit
 ---

-> The complete project is available at [GitHub](https://github.com/JasonEWNL/ZhiHuDaily), which provides full encapsulation and optimization you wll be interested.
+> The complete project is available at [GitHub](https://github.com/JasonEWNL/ZhiHuDaily), which provides full encapsulation and optimization you will be interested.
 Also you might find it more vivid alongside the holistic structure during this trip.

 ## Origin